mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Since each MLSCiphertext contains the Group identifier, the epoch and a message counter, a participant receiving Application messages out of order is able to compute the correct AEAD decryption keys if he kept the Application secret long enough.
+Since each MLSCiphertext contains the Group identifier, the epoch and a message counter, a participant receiving Application messages out of order is able to compute the correct AEAD decryption keys if he kept long enough, or is able to recompute, the associated Application Secret.

 For usability, MLS might require to keep the Application secrets for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
 Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

+[[TODO: Describe here or in the Architecture spec the details.
+Depending on which Secret or key is kept alive, the security guarantees will vary.]]

 An old application secret will only be re-used if a participant fails to receive messages for some time (which would tell it to use a newer generation), or